+People's care needs were discussed in staff handovers.
+People had guidelines in place to help ensure any specific needs were met in a way they wanted and needed.
+This enabled staff to respond to people's needs in situations where they may require additional support.
 People had detailed care plans which contained information about their needs and how they chose and preferred to be supported.
-For example one person said they liked to have a male carer and this request was adhered to as much as possible.
+For example one person's record showed they only liked to have a female carer and this request was adhered to as much as possible.
 People had guidelines in place to help ensure their individual care and moving and handing needs were met in a way they wanted and needed.

 People were encouraged to express their views and be actively involved in making decisions about the care and support they received.
 Care plans were personalised and reflected people's wishes.
-For example, care plans held information about how best to support people if they became anxious.
-People had information recorded about what activities they enjoyed.
+For example, care plans held information about how best to support people if they became upset or distressed.
+People also had information recorded about what activities they enjoyed.
 Staff got to know people through reading their care plans, working alongside experienced staff members and through talking to the person themselves.
-Staff knew what was important to the people they supported such as their personal care needs and about people that mattered to them.
+Staff knew what was important to the people they supported such as how their personal care needs were met and about people that mattered to them.
 This helped ensure the views and needs of the person concerned were documented and taken into account when care was planned.

 People's care plans recorded people's physical needs, such as their mobility and personal care needs choices.
-People told us they could have a shower or bath when they chose to.
+People were asked if they wished to have a shower or bath.
 People were involved in their care planning as much as possible.
-Records recorded any needs in relation to people's physical needs and how staff were to respond to meet those needs.
-For example there were guidelines when using a hoist to assist people.
+Records recorded specific requirements in relation to people's physical needs and how staff were to meet those needs.
+For example there were guidelines on what sling and hoist were to be used to assist people.
 Staff confirmed plans had been put together with input from other people including family members as most people coming in for respite lived at home with family.
-Regular reviews were carried out to ensure staff had updated information on people.
+Regular reviews were carried out to ensure staff had updated information about people.

 Care plans were comprehensive and personalised.
-All records had been updated and reviewed to ensure staff had the correct information to provide current care needs.
+All records had been updated and reviewed to ensure staff had the correct information to provide for current care needs.
 This helped ensure the views and needs of the person concerned were documented and taken into account when care was planned.

-People joined in activities that were individual to their needs.
-For example the day centre had a wide range of activities and people who stayed in for respite were also involved in activities, for example going to the local pub.
+People partook in a wide range of activities that were individual to their needs.
+For example some staff had one to one staff support to enable them to access activities, like using the service's sensory room.
 People's social history was recorded.
 This provided staff with guidance as to what people liked and what interested them.

-People were supported to visit the local shops, pubs and cafes to ensure they were not socially isolated or restricted due to their individual needs.
-One person went out during our visit.
-This person confirmed they were going to a café for coffee.
+People were supported to visit the local shops and cafes to ensure they were not socially isolated or restricted due to their individual needs.
 People were encouraged to maintain relationships with those who mattered to them.
-For example as people lived at home, when they stayed for respite they visited a disco to meet their friends.
+For example when they stayed for respite people often met people they had known from the day service they attended.
 Staff confirmed relatives were involved in all areas of people's care.